 Party Punch

-A mixture of seasoned crab and a binder of freshly toasted bread, pan fried in a bit of butter and oil.
+A mixture of seasoned crab and a light binder of freshly toasted bread, pan fried in a bit of butter and oil.
 Serve alone as-is, or with spicy horseradish mustard, spicy mustard sauce, jalapeno cream sauce, remoulade sauce, or comeback sauce.

-Pan Fried Crab Cakes
+Gulf Coast Style Pan Fried Crab Cakes

 I've previously posted some oven baked crab cakes - great when you are trying to reign in the fat for a bit - but these pan fried crab cakes are the more traditional way to go down here.
-This recipe is the standard crab mix that I use for a variety of dishes - to make crab patties for po'boys, or stuffed crabs, stuffed mushrooms, stuffed flounder and of course, these pan fried crab cakes.
-Add a nice mixed garden salad and a green veggie to round it out.

 My version of Buffalo Chicken Dip uses fresh cooked chicken, Louisiana hot sauce, ranch instead of bleu cheese dressing, bacon, and a mixture of cheddar and mozzarella cheeses.